OFCCP Compliance Requirements For Federal Contractors

 3. More Detailed Recordkeeping and Reporting Requirements

-Best Practice Tip: Implement a more organized recordkeeping system, whether it’s manual or digital, to track the necessary data for OFCCP compliance.
+Best Practice Tip Adopt a more systematic recordkeeping, whether manual or electronic, to monitor the required information to comply with the requirements set by the OFCCP.
 This will make audits and reporting much easier.

 How to Ensure OFCCP Compliance in 2025